SoaringCalifornia/OData.NETCore22/README.md

 Mockup data created with https://mockaroo.com

-xUnit used for unig testing.
+xUnit used for unit testing.